-It has been almost 11 years since Cruise was paralyzed from a skimboarding accident at Hammock Park, Ocean Ridge, FL.
+It has been over 11 years since Cruise was paralyzed from a skimboarding accident at Hammock Park, Ocean Ridge, FL.
 In a split second, he became a quadriplegic at 19 years old.

 He spent 2 weeks in ICU at Delray Medical Center, where the care could not have been better.
 From very informative nurses to his case manager, the whole family came to feel very comfortable in that very foreign environment.
 So much so, that when it came time to leave and go to Shepherd Center in Atlanta for rehab, we didn’t want to leave!